 Call your chosen insurer once you've signed the purchase agreement to activate coverage.
 Most insurers activate coverage immediately over the phone, giving you instant proof of insurance to satisfy dealer and lender requirements.
 This process takes 5 to 15 minutes.

-You'll need to provide the final VIN, exact purchase date and any financing details.
+You'll need to provide the final VIN and exact purchase date.
+Have any financing details ready as well.
 The insurer generates an insurance ID card and policy documents you can access immediately through their mobile app or email.
-Dealers typically accept digital proof of insurance, though some require printed copies.
+Most dealers accept digital proof of insurance, though some require printed copies.

 Coverage starts the minute you agree to the purchase, not when you take possession.
 If you sign paperwork on Monday but pick up the car on Wednesday, your coverage begins Monday.
 This protects you during the transition period and satisfies lender requirements for releasing funds.